 There are right and wrong ways to clean up messes.
 An absolute wrong way is to use products containing ammonia.
 Ammonia smells like urine to dogs and will actually encourage urinating in the home.
 If you fail to use the right products to clean messes, you will endure unnecessary hardship.
 With more than 220 million olfactory receptors, dogs can easily find areas they have soiled before.
 It should therefore come as no surprise that dogs with good noses (such as hounds) may be more difficult to potty train.

-It is fundamental therefore to use products that contain enzymes which will ''eat away'' odors.
+It is fundamental, therefore, to use products that contain enzymes which will ''eat away'' odors.
 Some good products are Nature's Miracle and Petstatic.
 If you are afraid you may have missed messes, then you can invest in a special black light that will reveal traces of urine so you can easily identify it and promptly clean it up.

-The scent of urine is a neon sign that says restroom to dogs and will attract like a billboard saying 'public restroom.'— Patricia McConnell and Karen B. London
+"The scent of urine is a neon sign that says restroom to dogs and will attract like a billboard saying 'public restroom.'"

 Strategy #7: Make Sure That Bladder Empties!

-In this case, your puppy may have not emptied her bladder completely the first time.
-This happens when your puppy is so excited in the morning that she just tinkles quickly just to make you happy.
-If you have repeated accidents like this, try to stay out longer.
+- Give your puppy enough time to go.
+In this case, your puppy may have not emptied her bladder or hasn't emptied it completely the first time.
+This happens when your puppy is so excited in the morning to be outside that she can't focus on peeing or she just tinkles quickly just to make you happy.
+If you have repeated accidents like this, try to stay out longer until she goes or needs to go a little more.
 Many puppies will pee two or three times if you give them the opportunity.

+- Consult your vet.
 Of course, if you think your puppy is peeing more than it should, you should rule out medical conditions.
 A urinary tract infection or other medical disorder may the culprit.